shrinerb/shrine/doc/securing_uploads.md

 ```

 In the following sections we talk about various strategies to prevent files from
-being uploaded to `:cache` and the temporary directory.
+being uploaded to cache and the temporary directory.

 ### Direct uploads